CONDITIONS

 You’re concerned about fertility or underlying health issues

-At Happiher, we offer prompt, private consultations to fully investigate persistent or severe period pain.
+At Happiher we offer prompt private consultations to investigate persistent or severe period pain.

-Diagnosis usually involves a detailed history and, if needed, investigations to rule out underlying causes.
+Diagnosis usually involves a full history and if needed investigations to rule out underlying causes.

-It is important to talk about your symptoms with your healthcare provider to facilitate better understanding and support.
+It’s important to talk to your healthcare provider to get a better understanding and support.

 Pelvic examination (only if appropriate and comfortable for you)